Role

 Senior Product Designer

-Led a UX audit that shaped three major releases for Gravity Sketch — a 3D modeling app with 2.7M+ downloads, backed by Accel and GV.
+Led a UX audit that shaped three major releases: Colors & Materials, Environments, and AI for XR for Gravity Sketch, a 3D creative tool backed by Accel and GV, used by Ford, Nike, and New Balance.

 Design debt due to scaling fast